How to order irrigation water

 There are important subdivision dates that contain information specific to your subdivision:

-- Deadlines for ordering water online or by phone
+- Deadlines for ordering water on the SRP Water App, online or by phone

 - The date when the published irrigation schedule will be available

-When the published irrigation schedule is available, you may go online or call us to get the exact date and time of your water delivery.
+When the published irrigation schedule is available, you may use the SRP Water App, go online or call us to get the exact date and time of your water delivery.

 Please keep in mind your delivery could begin as early as the following morning of the "schedule available" date.

 For more information on water availability and how much to order, visit our Irrigation FAQ.